mui/material-ui/docs/data/joy/guides/themeable-component/themeable-component.md

-# Themeable Component
+# Themeable component

 <p class="description">Create your own themeable component with Joy UI theming feature.</p>

 ## Introduction

-Joy UI provides a powerful theming feature that lets you to add your own component to the theme as if it's one of the built-in components.
+Joy UI provides a powerful theming feature that lets you add your own components to the theme and treat them as if they're built-in components.

-If you are building a component library on top of Joy UI, you can follow the step-by-step guide below on how to create a custom component that is themeable across multiple projects.
+If you are building a component library on top of Joy UI, you can follow the step-by-step guide below to create a custom component that is themeable across multiple projects.

-Otherwise, you can skip the step-by-step guide and use the [template](#template) as a starting point for your component.
+Alternatively, you can use the provided [template](#template) as a starting point for your component.

 :::info
 You don't need to connect your component to the theme if you are only using it in a single project.